-For mathematically inclined people looking to go down a career path that includes corporate management experience, a future in management accountancy could be the right route to take.
+For mathematically inclined people looking to go down a personal career path that includes corporate management experience, a future in management accountancy within an organization could be the right route to take.

-Management accountants play a huge role in making sure the best financial decisions are made for their company.
-They can handle a wide range of jobs, including budgeting, auditing, analysis, and everyday staff supervision of their team of accountants, development of each employee, and filling of job openings.
+Those in an accounting manager career play a huge role in making sure the best decisions, in terms of financials, are made for their company.
+They can handle a wide range of jobs, which may include budgeting, auditing, analysis, and everyday staff supervision of their team of accountants, development of each employee, and filling of job openings.

 Read on to learn more about management accountancy as a career option.